 The first suggestion in the magazine article is to look for a town with lower costs than where one is currently living.
 Bandon currently enjoys a climate of relatively inexpensive homes.
 Selling a 3 bedroom home in a metropolitan area and transitioning into a similar home in Bandon will likely mean the buyer will have leftover profit to put in the bank.
 On average, the price of goods and services are similar to other towns in Oregon, so all in all, a retiree will come out ahead.

 Retirees are also encouraged to look for a community with a variety of amenities.
-Retirement doesnt mean that an active life stops entirely; in fact, many people find that when they stop working, they suddenly have more energy to put into hobbies, fitness, and social interactions.
+Retirement doesn’t mean that an active life stops; in fact, many people find that when they stop working, they suddenly have more energy to put into hobbies, fitness, and social interactions.
 Bandon and the surrounding area is home to several golf courses, including the world-renowned Bandon Dunes.
 It also boasts three fitness centers with a variety of equipment and classes, including classes and personal trainers who specialize in senior fitness.
 Just on the edge of the city parks walking trails is the senior center which buzzes with activity.
-Just next to the senior center is Bandons Sprague Theater which hosts musical and theatrical shows and the sprawling library, full of all kinds of books, magazines, newspapers, music, and movies.
+Just next to the senior center is Bandon’s Sprague Theater, which hosts musical and theatrical shows, and the sprawling library, full of all kinds of books, magazines, newspapers, music, and movies.
 There are several art galleries in town for fans of visual art, including Art-by-the-Sea, an artists cooperative gallery.
-Bandons largest and most beautiful feature, the ocean, supplies residents with a place for daily walks, photography, and sunset-watching, and the beach is ever-changing.
+Bandon’s largest and most beautiful feature, the ocean, supplies residents with a place for daily walks, photography, and sunset-watching, and the beach is ever-changing.
 One never has the same view twice!
 There are also many volunteer opportunities in town for those looking for ways to give back to the community.

 Bandon can supply its residents with most of their shopping and dining needs as well.
-Two grocery stores, a natural foods store, a Rite Aid pharmacy, and many other shops keep us in food, clothing, hardware, gifts, and other necessities.
-There are also many restaurants in town to satisfy just about any palate, with options such as pizza, Chinese, vegetarian, pub fare, burgers and more, and nearby Coos Bay expands the options even further.
+Two grocery stores, a natural foods store, a Rite Aid pharmacy, and many other shops supplying food, clothing, hardware, gifts, and other necessities.
+There are also many restaurants in town to satisfy just about any palate, with options such as pizza, Chinese, seafood galore, pub fare, and nearby Coos Bay expands the options even further.

 The U.S. News & World Report article reminds people approaching retirement to consider the political, religious, and social climate of a community when considering a move.
-For a small town, Bandons diversity is remarkable.
+For a small town, Bandon’s diversity is remarkable.
 Conversations with its residents will reveal an eclectic mix of religious beliefs and practices and representation on the entire political spectrum.
 Regardless of the differences among its people, Bandon remains a very friendly and welcoming town.
-Nothing makes a person feel at home more than being known by the pharmacist, the librarian, the barista at the coffee shop, and the checker at the grocery store, and it doesnt take very long to feel part of the community.
+Nothing makes a person feel at home more than being known by the pharmacist, the librarian, the barista at the coffee shop, and the grocery store clerk; it doesn’t take very long to feel part of the community.

 As some retirees find themselves unable to or uninterested in driving, its important to look for a place where there are transportation options.
 Coastal Area Express carries riders up and down the coast from North Bend to Brookings, and Dial-A-Ride, a curbside service, can help folks get around town.